Rapha-btc/simple-pre-faktory/README.md

    - Each seat entitles holder to 2M tokens (assuming 1B total supply)
    - Minimum of 10 unique participants required

-2. **Two-Phase Distribution**:

-   - **Period 1**: Initial seat purchase phase
+2. **Simplified Distribution Process**:

-     - Users can buy up to 7 seats each
+   - Single purchase phase where users can buy up to 7 seats each
    - Dynamic allocation based on remaining seats and users needed
    - Lasts for a fixed period (2100 blocks, about 2 weeks)
-   - **Period 2**: Redistribution phase
-     - Triggered when 20 seats are sold AND at least 10 unique users have participated
+   - Distribution automatically initializes when 20 seats are sold AND at least 10 unique users have participated
-     - New users can buy a single seat from the largest seat holder
-     - Promotes fairer distribution and more community participation
-     - Lasts for 100 blocks

 3. **Vested Token Distribution**:

-   - Tokens are vested according to a schedule:
+   - Tokens are vested according to a detailed schedule with multiple releases:
-     - 10% at start
+     - Initial release: 10% at start
-     - 20% after 1000 blocks
+     - Second phase: 20% across 6 smaller distributions
-     - 30% after 2100 blocks
+     - Third phase: 30% across 7 smaller distributions
-     - 40% after 4200 blocks
+     - Final phase: 40% across 7 smaller distributions
    - Accelerated vesting can be triggered on successful DEX launch/bonding
+     - When activated, immediately unlocks the first 60% of tokens

 4. **DAO & Fee Structure**:

-   - Seat holders become owners of the DAO's multi-sig
-   - The multi-sig is the deployer of the DAO contracts
+   - The DEX opens market and Treasury allows for voting only after pre-launch criteria are met (10+ buyers, 20 seats)
    - Seat holders receive protocol fees from the DEX proportional to seats owned
    - Automatic fee airdrops delivered in sBTC after cooldown periods

 5. **Deployment Flow**:
-   - Period 1: Seat purchases
+   - Seat purchases until requirements met (20 seats, 10+ users)
-   - Period 2: Optional redistribution
-   - Multi-sig creation with all participants
-   - Token deployment and initial distribution
+   - Automatic token distribution initialization
-   - DEX contract deployment with collected funds
+   - DEX market opens automatically
+   - Treasury voting becomes available
    - Ongoing fee airdrops to seat holders

-This pre-launch structure creates a decentralized foundation for the DEX by distributing both governance power and economic benefits to early supporters while ensuring a minimum level of decentralization from day one.

 ## Transitions and Function Availability

-**Period 1:**
+**Purchase Phase:**

-- `buy-up-to`: Available until Period 2 starts
+- `buy-up-to`: Available until requirements are met (20 seats, 10+ users)
-- `refund`: Only available if Period 1 expires without reaching criteria and Period 2 hasn't started
+- `refund`: Only available if the contract expires without reaching criteria (20 seats, 10+ users)

-**Period 2:**
+**Distribution Phase:**

 - Begins automatically when 20 seats are sold to 10+ users
-- `buy-single-seat`: Only available during Period 2 (100 blocks)
-- `set-contract-addresses`: Only available after Period 2 starts

-**Token Distribution:**

-- `initialize-token-distribution`: Can only be called by the DAO token after Period 2 starts and set-contract-addresses is set properly
-- `claim`: Only available after token distribution is initialized
+- `claim`: Only available after reaching criteria (20 seats, 10+ users)
+- `claim-on-behalf`: Allows claiming tokens for another holder

+**Fee Distribution:**

+- `trigger-fee-airdrop`: Distributes accumulated fees to all seat holders
+- Automatic cooldown period between airdrops (2100 blocks)
+- Special "final airdrop mode" activated upon DEX bonding

 ## Key Variables

-- `period-2-height`: Marks successful completion of Period 1
+- `distribution-height`: Marks successful completion of the purchase phase and initialization of token distribution
-- `token-contract`: Marks DAO token deployment and initialization (not redundant)
+- `last-airdrop-height`: Tracks the last time fees were distributed
+- `accelerated-vesting`: Enables faster token unlocking (up to 60%) upon bonding
+- `final-airdrop-mode`: Allows immediate fee distribution regardless of cooldown

 ## Workflow

-1. Users buy seats in Period 1
+1. Users buy seats during the purchase phase
-2. Period 2 starts automatically when requirements met
+2. When requirements are met (20 seats, 10+ users), distribution initializes automatically
-3. Multi-sig agent sets contract addresses during Period 2
-4. DAO token deploys and initializes distribution (which can only happen once)
+3. DEX market opens and initial funds are distributed
-5. Users can begin claiming tokens according to vesting schedule
+4. Users can begin claiming tokens according to vesting schedule

-Each check serves a distinct purpose in ensuring correct sequencing and authorization throughout the process.
-The token-contract variable is indeed not redundant - it specifically marks when the DAO token has deployed and initialized distribution, which is separate from the Period 2 transition.

-## Multi-sig Security Model

-At no point does the multi-sig agent control the flow of money or token distribution.
-The agent only facilitates the creation of the multi-sig and setting of contracts.
-If an error occurs in setting addresses, the agent can create a new multi-sig with the correct configuration and update the addresses accordingly without risking funds.

-The design ensures transparency as anyone can verify that the multi-sig members match the first buyers from Period 1.
-This establishes decentralized control from day one while maintaining the technical capability to deploy the necessary infrastructure.

-Recovery Path: If the token is deployed with an address that doesn't match what's set in the pre-launch contract, initialize-distribution will fail.
-The agent can then create a new multi-sig, update the contract addresses, and redeploy the token correctly.
-This ensures STX funds in the pre-launch contract are never stuck, even if deployment errors occur.

-If the multi-sig creator makes a mistake in setting addresses:

-1. They can deploy a new multi-sig with the correct configuration
-2. Call `set-contract-addresses` again with the correct addresses
-3. Deploy the token contract through the new multi-sig
-4. The token contract calls `initialize-token-distribution`

-Since the condition is `(asserts! (is-eq tx-sender (var-get dao-token)) ERR-NOT-AUTHORIZED)`, as long as the caller matches whatever is currently set as `dao-token`, the initialization will succeed.

-This approach gives flexibility to fix mistakes without complex recovery mechanisms, while still maintaining the security of requiring the multi-sig for deployment.
-The only consequence is that the first incorrect multi-sig would need to be abandoned, but that's a reasonable tradeoff for the simplicity it provides.

-;; Pre-launch participants are considered co-deployers of the DAO contract infrastructure through ;; the multi-sig and thus have legitimate claim to protocol fees based on:
-;;
-;; 1.
-They provide valuable service in protocol deployment and bootstrapping ;; 2.
-Fee distribution is transparent, immutable and programmatically defined ;; 3.
-Multi-sig creation formalizes their relationship with the DAO ;;
-;; Fee compensation is separate from token purchase:
-;; - Participants buy tokens through seat purchase
-;; - Participants receive fees as compensation for their deployer role ;; - These are distinct forms of value with different legal bases ;;
-;; Implementation follows standard DeFi practices:
-;;
-;; This creates proper incentive alignment and encourages long-term protocol engagement ;; beyond the initial vesting period.
+5. Periodic fee airdrops are sent to all seat holders

 ## Fee Airdrops

-We simplified the fee distribution system by replacing a complex period-based claiming mechanism with a streamlined automatic airdrop approach.
-Instead of tracking fees per period and requiring each user to manually claim their share, the new system accumulates all fees in a single pool and distributes them proportionally to all seat holders in one transaction.
-We optimized the code by directly using the existing seat-holders list, implemented a cooldown period between airdrops, and added a special "final airdrop" mode on bonding.
-The new system is more gas-efficient and provides a much better user experience since users automatically receive their fees without any action required.
+The fee distribution system uses a streamlined automatic airdrop approach:

+- Fees accumulate in a single pool until an airdrop is triggered
+- Distribution is proportional to seats owned
+- A cooldown period (2100 blocks) between airdrops prevents frequent small distributions
+- Anyone can trigger the airdrop once conditions are met
+- Upon bonding, a "final airdrop mode" is activated that bypasses the cooldown
+- Users automatically receive their fees without any action required

+## Security Model

+Faktory serves as the deployer agent of the DAO contracts, but critical functionality (DEX market opening and Treasury voting) is conditional on meeting the pre-launch criteria by the community.
+This ensures that the pre-launch process must be successfully completed with adequate decentralization (10+ unique buyers and 20 seats sold) before the ecosystem becomes fully operational.

+The design creates a trustless system where Faktory cannot unilaterally enable key functionalities without first achieving the required level of community participation.
+This establishes a balance between efficient deployment and decentralized governance from day one.

+## Expiration and Refund Mechanism

+After 2100 Bitcoin blocks (approximately 2 weeks), if the criteria for launch are not met (10+ unique buyers and 20 seats total), seat buyers can request refunds by calling the `refund` function.

+Important notes about this mechanism:

+- The ability to get refunds doesn't prevent the criteria from being met later
+- New buyers can still purchase seats even after the expiration period
+- If the criteria are eventually met (even after expiration), the distribution will initialize automatically
+- Refunds are only available if the distribution hasn't been initialized yet

+This approach provides protection for early supporters while maintaining flexibility for the pre-launch process to succeed even after the initial timeframe.